 Samyra Hachmann, Antonia Sladek, Martha Frittrang, Konstanze Möller

-This group consisting extended the discurse analyse of the Veggie-Day debate.
-They were interested in measurements that exclude meat (and/or other CO2 acute food) entirely from their menu, in certain periods of time or in entire canteens.
+This group extended the discourse analyzis of the Veggie-Day debate.
+They were interested in measurements that exclude meat (and/or other CO2-intensive food) entirely from their menu, in certain periods of time or in entire canteens.
 They collected objectives about the acceptance of such experiences.
-The question was: How to increase acceptance – combined with effectiveness and legitimacy – of such measurements?
-In order to collect experiences, the group sent questionnaires to all German Studierenden-Werke and did research online, as well as interviews via telephone, which asked about Veggie- and climate-days in university canteens and weekly offers, as well as opinions about parcipating in food options.
-Results were handed over to StudierendenWERK BERLIN, which opens the possibility of further research with collaborative experiments.
-The disiplines included: European ethnology, integrated natural resource management, philosophy and law.
+The question was: How could the acceptance – combined with effectiveness and legitimacy – of such measurements be increased?
+In order to collect experiences, the group sent questionnaires to all German student services and did research online, as well as interviews via telephone, which asked about Veggie- and climate-days in university canteens and weekly offers, as well as opinions about parcipating in food options.
+Results were handed over to StudierendenWERK BERLIN (student service), which opened the possibility of further research with collaborative experiments.
+The disciplines involded included european ethnology, integrated natural resource management, philosophy and law.
 The final report of the project was published as a Discussion Paper and can also be read here: Maßnahmen zur nachhaltigen Ernährung in öffentlichen Kantinen.